 How to control the most important delivery variable

-So how can your favorite restaurants continue to serve up delicious food in spite of the logistical challenges that delivery presents?
+So how can your favourite restaurants continue to serve up delicious food in spite of the logistical challenges that delivery presents?
 Simple: control the temperature.
 The best part is, it doesn’t take a big investment.

 The answer rests with insulated delivery bags.
 In an age of high-tech delivery apps and logistical services, insulated delivery bags are a low-tech, simple solution to keeping food at-temperature throughout the delivery process.
 They’re the smartest investment a restaurant can make as they look for ways to satisfy the growing demand for food delivery.